 How can I join the network?

 1) Get a Meshtastic Radio.

-You can buy a pre-built non-solar node for about $50 on Etsy or eBay.
+You can also buy a pre-built non-solar node for $50-$100 on Etsy or eBay.

-If you can afford it, we recommend you buy a pre-built solar-powered node for $125 on Etsy and mount it as high off the ground as you can.
+If you can afford it, we recommend you buy a pre-built solar-powered node for about $125 on Etsy and mount it as high off the ground as you can.

-3) Pair your radio to your phone with bluetooth.
+3) Pair your radio to your phone with Bluetooth.

 4) Open the Meshtastic app and say hi!

-How can join the group?
+How I can join the group?

 You can email us to become an official member and attend our in-person meetings in Austin.
 You can also follow us on Twitter, Instagram, TikTok, and YouTube.

 This site is (c) by Will Martin and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.